 - Host companies can be located anywhere in New York State within commuting distance of New York City.

-- Some of last year's 41 host companies included BioHealthWays, Celmatix, Deerfield, Envisagenics, Fesarius Therapeutics, Kinnos, Lucerna, Mirimus, Pfizer, and The New York Stem Cell Foundation.
+- Some of last year's 41 host companies included Bonbouton, Bristol-Myers Squibb, Cureatr, Inc., Deerfield Management, Envisagenics, Havas Health & You, Fesarius Therapeutics, Kinnos, Lucerna, Mirimus, New York Stem Cell Foundation, and Pfizer

 - Interns will be invited to participate in a dynamic range of events including a pre-internship "Boot Camp" intensive training program, networking receptions, industry career panels, site tours, and will have opportunities to meet industry leaders and more.